 How should the conclusion of the Practicality Argument be understood?
 Some have taken it to establish that moral judgments are not beliefs.
 But Hume always talks about the inertia of reason, not of belief.
 As long as there are beliefs that result from something other than reasoning, they might be motivating, and he explicitly says that hedonic beliefs are (T 119–120).
 But this relation between beliefs and motivation is causal, not rational, so reasoning alone does not motivate.
 However, this still leaves the conclusion puzzling.
 Hume has argued that moral judgment (a psychological state) motivates, while reasoning (a psychological process) doesn’t.
 It doesn’t follow that reasoning alone couldn’t produce a moral judgment, which then (non-rationally) motivates.
 Hume needs a further, undefended assumption to the effect that non-motivating processes cannot produce motivating states.
 Perhaps, as Rachel Cohon (2008) has recently argued, he only aims to establish that moral discrimination and reasoning are distinct processes, the former being sentiment-driven and inherently motivating.

-Even if reason could move us to act, it doesn't follow that it can, as such, either tell us or determine the right thing to do.
+Even if reason could move us to act, it doesn’t follow that it can, as such, either tell us or determine what the right thing to do is.
 That is a further question.
 Content sceptics about practical reason believe that reason by itself cannot offer guidance to action, or inform us of what intuitionists call the fitness of an attitude or response.
-Hume's argument for content scepticism proceeds by elimination:
+Hume’s argument for content scepticism proceeds by elimination:

 - “As the operations of human understanding divide themselves into two kinds, the comparing of ideas, and the inferring of matter of fact; were virtue discovered by the understanding; it must be an object of one of these operations, nor is there any third operation of the understanding, which can discover it.”
 (T 463)